dbos-inc/dbos-transact-ts/README.md

 - Processing incoming events (e.g. from Kafka) exactly once
 - Running a fault-tolerant distributed task queue
 - Running a reliable cron scheduler
+- Operating an AI agent, or anything that connects to an unreliable or non-deterministic API.

-What’s unique about DBOS’s take on durable execution is that it’s implemented in a lightweight library that’s totally backed by Postgres.
+What’s unique about DBOS's implementation of durable execution is that it’s implemented in a **lightweight library** that’s **totally backed by Postgres**.
-All you have to do to use DBOS is “npm install” it and annotate your program with decorators.
+All you have to do to use DBOS is `npm install` it and annotate your program with decorators.
 The decorators store your program’s execution state in Postgres as it runs and recover it if it crashes.
-There are no other dependencies you have to manage, no separate workflow server–just your program and Postgres.
+There are no other dependencies you have to manage, no separate workflow server&mdash;just your program and Postgres.

-One big advantage of this approach is that you can add DBOS to **any** TypeScript application&mdash;it’s just a library.
+One big advantage of this approach is that you can add DBOS to **any** TypeScript application&mdash;**it’s just a library**.
 For example, you can use DBOS to add reliable background jobs or cron scheduling or queues to your Next.js app with no external dependencies except Postgres.

 ## Getting Started